MakeSchool-Tutorials/GameOfLife-Unity-VR/P05-ui/content.md

 ![Population counter](../media/image24.png)

->[action]
+# Talkin' 'bout my generation

+> [action]
+>
->Now implement the function that returns the current generation count, that is, the number of evolution steps that have passed since the last Clear or Randomize.
+Now implement the function that returns the current generation count, that is, the number of evolution steps that have passed since the last `Clear` or `Randomize`.

 <!-- -->

->[solution]
+> [solution]
 >
->We added a new member variable to Grid:
+We added a new member variable to `Grid`:
 >
 ```
 private int generationCount;
 ```
 >
->then added the following inside the isPlaying conditional in Evolve:
+then added the following inside the `isPlaying` conditional in `Evolve`:
 >
 ```
 ++generationCount;
 ```
 >
->Inside Clear and Randomize, we added:
+Inside `Clear` and `Randomize`, we added:
 >
 ```
 generationCount = 0;
 ```
->so that we reset the count every time we perform an operation that effectively starts a new population.
 >
+so that we reset the count every time we perform an operation that effectively starts a new population.
+>
->Then to implement GetGenerationCount, we simply returned it in the function:
+Then to implement `GetGenerationCount`, we simply returned it in the function:
 >
 ```
 return generationCount;